PhDP/Akarui/INSTALL.md

 # Installing

-Sphinx is tested with continuous integratation for the ghc compiler versions 7.6, 7.8, and 7.10, along with cabal 1.18, 1.20, and 1.22.
+Sphinx-AI is tested with continuous integratation for the ghc compiler versions 7.6, 7.8, and 7.10, along with cabal 1.18, 1.20, and 1.22.
 Sphinx has few dependencies and they should all compile on major platforms (at the very least Linux, Windows, and Mac OSX)